brutalzinn/Boberto-Launcher-Complete-Documentation/README.md

 Boberto is the name of a discord bot that manages Minecraft servers.
 Which means that this whole structure originally runs on Bobo's layer.
 But for public use, I've separated it into separate and layered projects.

+## Why use ModPack Manager?

+1. Easy modpack management
+2. Automatic synchronization with the web server
+3. Launcher auto-update manager
+4. Automatic Forge Installer
+5. Create the server.dat file automatically with the ip of the chosen server.
+6. Easy launcher management

 ## Why use the Boberto launcher?

 1. Automatic update.